-With the growing scarcity of short-term funding, banks were supposed to borrow from the lender of last resort (LOLR).
-In the US, the role of LOLR has largely been fulfilled by the discount window, which allows eligible institutions-mostly commercial banks-to borrow money from the Federal Reserve on a short-term basis to meet temporary shortages of liquidity caused by internal and external disruptions.
-Discount window loans were extended to sound institutions with good collateral.
-Since its founding in 1913, the Fed has never lost a penny on a discount window loan.
-However, banks were reluctant to use the discount window, due to the widely held perception that a stigma was associated with borrowing from the Fed.
-As advised by Bagehot (1873), a penalty-1 percentage point above the target federal funds rate-was charged on discount window loans, with the goal of encouraging banks to look first to private markets for funding.
+In the US, the role of LOLR has largely been fulfilled by DW, which allows eligible institutions mostly commercial banks-to borrow money from the Fed on a short-term basis to meet temporary shortages of liquidity caused by internal and external disruptions.
+DW loans were extended to sound institutions with good collateral.
+Since its founding in 1913, the Fed has never lost a penny on a DW loan.
+However, banks were reluctant to use DW, due to the widely held perception that a stigma was associated with borrowing from the Fed.
+As advised by Bagehot (1873), a penalty-1 percentage point above the target federal funds rate-was charged on DW loans, with the goal of encouraging banks to look first to private markets for funding.
 However, this penalty generated a side effect for banks: Banks would look weak if it became known that they had borrowed from the Fed.

-Individual banks' discount window borrowing was kept confidential.
+Individual banks' DW borrowing was kept confidential.
 However, banks were nervous that investors, in particular money market participants, could guess when they had come to the window by observing banks' behavior and carefully analyzing the Fed's balance sheet figures.
-For example, the Fed had to disclose weekly the level of discount window borrowing at both the aggregate and district level.